This is a fixed-text formatted version of a Jupyter notebook

 # Save the observation object in the specified file_path

-print("Writing outputfile in " + str(file_path))
+print("Writing output file in " + str(file_path))

 Once the file has been written, we want to write a modified version of the HDU table.
 This is mandatory if we want to open the phased events file together with its associated IRFs.